What is the difference between a condition and an impairment?

 No, you must fulfill the reinstatement requirements outlined on the Notice of Suspension to be eligible for driving privileges.
 Contact the DMV Driver Safety Unit at (503) 945-5083 if you have questions regarding your reinstatement requirements.

 Yes, you can request a hearing.
 The suspension notice that you receive from DMV will tell you how to request a hearing.

 What if my condition improves after my license is suspended?

-You can contact DMV to find out what your reinstatement requirements are.
+You can contact the DMV Driver Safety Unit at (503) 945-5083 to find out what your reinstatement requirements are.
 In some cases, you need to request a Medical Report form, which you will need to have your doctor complete.
 DMV's Medical Determination Officer will review the updated medical information to determine if you are medically qualified to regain driving privileges.
 In some cases, you may need to take a vision, knowledge test, and behind-the-wheel drive test to get your driving privileges reinstated.

 How do I report someone who should stop driving but won't?

 For a driver with a condition or limitation that impedes their ability to safely operate a motor vehicle, you have several options.
 You may go to a DMV office and fill out a Driver Evaluation Request (Form 735-6066) on site, you can mail a letter to DMV describing an unsafe driving situation, or you can download a copy of the Driver Evaluation Request (Form 735-6066) using your browser's "Print" and "Save As" functions and then submit it by mail or in person.
 For all options you may request that DMV keep your name confidential.
 Upon receipt of your form or letter DMV will review the information and take the appropriate action.
 For more detailed information and instructions, please visit the Voluntary Reporting page.
 To report an aggressive, unauthorized or intoxicated driver, please visit our Reporting a Problem Driver page.